composewell/streamly/CONTRIBUTING.md

 See the [README](benchmark/README) file in the `benchmark` directory for more details on how to run the benchmarks.

+The first level of check is the regression in "allocations", this is the most stable measure of regression. "bytesCopied" is another stable measure, it gives an idea of the amount of long lived data being copied across generations of GC.

+The next measure to look at is "cpuTime" this may have some variance from run to run because of factors like cpu frequency scaling, load on the system or the number of context switches etc. However, the variance would usually be within 5-10%, anything more than that is likely to be a red flag.

+Quite often an increase in "cpuTime" would correspond to an increase in "allocations".
+Increase in "allocations" indicates an inefficiency in computing due to too much GC activity e.g. due to lack of fusion.
+However, it is also possible for the cpu time to go up without the allocations going up, this indicates an inefficiency in processing in general or more CPU being used for the same task.
+It could be because of inefficient code generation, branch mis-predictions or lack of cache locality etc.

+For concurrent benchmarks we can compare "cpuTime" and "time" to check the degree of concurrency and total efficiency.

 ### Changelog

 Any new changes that affect the user of the library in some way must be